apache/gravitino/docs/how-to-install.md

 #### Manage Gravitino Iceberg REST server in Gravitino package

-You can run the Iceberg REST server as either a standalone server or as an auxiliary service within the Gravitino server.
+You can run the Iceberg REST server as either a standalone server or as an auxiliary service embedded in the Gravitino server.
 To start it as a standalone server, use the command `./bin/gravitino-iceberg-rest-server.sh start` with configurations specified in `./conf/gravitino-iceberg-rest-server.conf`.
 Alternatively, use `./bin/gravitino.sh start` to launch a Gravitino server that integrates both the Iceberg REST service and the Gravitino service, with all configurations centralized in `conf/gravitino.conf`.

-For more detailed information on the Iceberg REST server, please refer to [Iceberg REST server document](./iceberg-rest-service.md).
+For more detailed information about the Gravitino Iceberg REST server, please refer to [Iceberg REST server document](./iceberg-rest-service.md).

 ## Install Apache Gravitino using Docker